This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Creating a Calm Environment

-- Choose a quiet room away from household traffic noise
+- Choose a quiet area away from noise and foot traffic.

 Understanding Ball Python Body Language